-Under this system, the AV company still designs and plans the AV system, but they also install all the equipment and set the system in motion for you.
+Under this system, the design-build AV company still designs and plans the AV system, but they also install all the equipment and set the system in motion for you.
 In other words, they complete every step of the process without you having to re-hire them midway through the project.

 Many people favor the design/build approach because it cuts out the middle step of deciding whether to re-hire the original company or go with a different company for the second half of the project.
 It keeps things consistent and straightforward by allowing for a one-stop shopping approach.

 Plus, it lets you work with a team that’s already delivered a design that captures your vision.
 As a result, you can be confident that when it comes to constructing your AV design, it’ll match your concept and design to a tee — creating that immersive experience you and your company are expecting.

 Whether you’re leaning toward Design/Bid or Design/Build, it’s important to consider both options when choosing an AV consultant.
 Carefully consider both options before deciding which one is best for you.

 Collaborating With Your AudioVisual Contractor